 eligible political party means a political party that has at least 500 members who are electors and that has a constitution that specifies as one of its objects or activities the promotion of the election to the Parliament of the State of a candidate or candidates endorsed by it;

-member, in relation to a political party, includes a person who is a member of a related political party;

 parliamentary party means a political party of which at least one member is a member of the Assembly or the Council;

 register of political parties means the register kept under section 62D;

-registered political party means a political party that is registered in the register of political parties;
+registered political party means a political party that is registered in the register of political parties.

-related political party has the meaning given by subsection (2).

-(2) For the purposes of this Part, 2 political parties are related political parties if —

-(a) one is a part of the other; or

-(b) both are parts of the same political party.
+[(2) deleted]

 (3) For the purposes of this Part, if the Assembly has expired or been dissolved, a reference to a member of the Assembly is a reference to a person who was a member of it immediately before it expired or was dissolved.

 (4) If a political party (the State party) is the branch or division for this State of a political party (the parent body) that is organised on a basis that includes this State and another State or Territory or other States or Territories, the reference to the constitution of the State party in the definition of eligible political party in subsection (1) includes a reference to the constitution of the parent body.

 [Section 62C inserted: No. 36 of 2000 s.
-63.]
+63; amended: No. 20 of 2021 s.
+33.]

+62CA.
+Membership requirements for qualification as eligible political party

+(1) For the purposes of this Part, 2 or more political parties cannot rely on the same person as a member for the purpose of qualifying or continuing to qualify as an eligible political party.

+(2) If 2 or more political parties purport to rely on the same person as a member for the purpose described in subsection (1), the following provisions apply —

+(a) the Electoral Commissioner must, in accordance with the regulations, give the person an opportunity to nominate the political party entitled to rely on the person;

+(b) if the person does not nominate a political party, the person cannot be relied on by any of those political parties.

+(3) The registration of a political party must not be cancelled because of the operation of this section unless the political party is given an opportunity by the Electoral Commissioner, in accordance with the regulations, to change the person or persons on whom it relies.

+[Section 62CA inserted: No. 20 of 2021 s.
+34.]

 62D.
 Register of political parties, Electoral Commissioner to keep etc.